What is The Courage Campaign?

 “To leverage movement and the power of intention to redefine our relationship with fear and attain new levels of personal empowerment."

-Founded by one of Boston’s premiere fitness instructors, Ashley Mitchell, The Courage Campaign is a nonprofit that provides public schools and communities with high-caliber physical fitness instruction combined with personal development and Social and Emotional Learning (SEL).
+Co-founded by one of Boston’s premiere fitness instructors, Ashley Mitchell, The Courage Campaign is a 501(c)3 non-profit (EIN: 85-1704344) that provides public schools and communities with high-caliber physical fitness instruction combined with personal development and Social and Emotional Learning (SEL).
 Through The Courage Campaign, students of all ages get the physical movement they so desperately need - and that their school’s strive to provide - while also learning about the extraordinary benefits of putting pen to paper through guided introspective journaling to organize their thoughts, and identify their fears, dreams, priorities and greatest inner super powers.
 We believe that these tools build lifelong self-care practices that are invaluable and more important than ever in navigating the unprecedented events surrounding them today.
 The Courage Campaign creates strong minds and bodies today that that will help build a positive tomorrow.

 Physical activity has a critical role to play in healthy child development.
 Studies show that exercise benefits learning, memory, cognitive ability, mood and academic performance in numerous ways.
 However, there is growing evidence that kids of all ages across all ethnicities, genders, and socio- economics are dealing with unprecedented levels of anxiety and stress.
 Students who have access to The Courage Campaign are provided with the physical outlet they need while learning how to activate their inner strength, identify their individuality and innate